AventusDAO/avn-gateway-api/avn-connector/README.md

 For payers, the username has this format: 'GatewayPayer_' + Postgres payer Id. e.g. `GatewayPayer_1`, `GatewayPayer_2`.

-**This means its important to remove/reset vault if the payer database is reset.**
+**This means its important to remove/reset vault if the payer database is reset.
+Any funds in those accounts will be lost so please be careful before resetting vault**

 For relayers, the username is the relayer public key (this will be updated to match the payer setup soon).